-Ask Chris #85: The Replacement Santa
+Ask Chris #85: Which Superhero Could Replacement Santa Claus?

 Here at ComicsAlliance, we value our readership and are always open to what the masses of Internet readers have to say.
 That’s why every week, Senior Writer Chris Sims puts his comics culture knowledge to the test as he responds to your reader questions!

 Q: What superhero has the loveable jolliness/elf-oppressing fist of iron necessary to take over for Santa? — @FrankMcCormick